 The analysis is an impact analysis which compares carrier bags made out of Biodolomer, paper, sugar cane PE and fossil PE.
 Parts of the analysis are relevant also for other products.

 All NABBI products comply with the standards set in the European Toys Directive (EN 71), REACH (the SVHC list), and the Swedish National Agency for Public Procurement’s sustainability criteria for toys and hobby supplies (project Non-toxic preschool by the Swedish Society for Nature Conservation).

 On top of being positive, sustainable news for the environment, NABBI BioBeads contribute to a positive development in children.
 Crafting with beads stimulates the imagination, encourages creativity, and helps develop fine motor skills.

 The fuse beads can be used for more than just ironing.
 Together with, for example, hobby glue, wire, or sewing thread, they can be turned into a myriad of things.
 Some examples to tickle the imagination are pen holders, bracelets, or drink lids to keep insects with a sweet tooth out of your squash this summer.
 See all our products here.

-BioBeads can be ironed with a hot iron or glued together with hobby glue.
-When ironing, which should be performed by an adult!
-We recommend that you use a reusable non-stick silicone baking paper is used between the iron and the beads.
-Set the iron on high heat and move it in a circular motion until the beads have melted together.
+NABBI BioBeads can be fused together with an iron or glued with hobby glue.
+All ironing must be done by an adult!
+We recommend that you use a reusable non-stick baking mat between the iron and the beads.
+Set the iron to medium to high heat and move it in a circular motion over your creation until the beads have melted together.
 For detailed ironing instructions, please click here.

-Biodolomers are manufactured in Helsingborg, Sweden by GAIA BioMaterials AB.
+Biodolomer is produced in Helsingborg, Sweden, by GAIA Biomaterials AB.